-The Memorial Library is centrally located and is easily accessible from the main classroom, student lounge, and administrative offices.
-Students and faculty enjoy almost instant access to educational support services and materials.
-The library collection is searchable via the internet.
-The College uses LibraryWorld.com to provide access to the library card catalog.
-The Collection may be searched by title, author, subject, and ISBN.
-The library provides a quiet and attractive atmosphere for recreational reading, study, research, and/or the use of modern computer software.
+The Memorial Library is centrally located within campus and is easily accessible from the main classroom, student lounge, and administrative offices.
+Students and faculty have direct access to educational support services and materials.
+The Library's printed item collection may be searched by title, author, subject, and ISBN using LibraryWorld.com.
+The Library's collection items are only available in print, but on-line students may request print items be shipped to them through coordination with the librarian.
+The library provides a quiet and attractive atmosphere for recreational reading, study, research, and/or the use of College software.
 Orientation programs are provided to campus-based and online students to assist students in the effective use of the library.

 The library serves to support both general and professional education.
-The College is committed to providing the facilities necessary for the student to develop the skills to research a topic and to assemble a report.
+The College is committed to providing the facilities necessary for the student to develop the skills to research a topic and to assemble appropriate information.
 Learning resources are acquired by the librarian in consultation with the faculty and students.
 These resources are used to enhance intellectual, cultural, social, and ethical enrichment.